Councilmember Kleiber resigns

 His name is on the ballot for the Nov.
 5 general election, where he is opposed by Terrance Johnson.

+“Councilmember Kleiber’s resignation will be effective by operation of law on Nov.
+2, 2024, as this is the eighth day after the date of the city’s receipt of the resignation request,” City Secretary Amber Anderson said.
+“Thereafter, the office of Seat 1 on the City Council will be deemed ‘vacant’ … and Councilmember Kleiber will remain in holdover status until Seat 1 is properly filled in accordance with the city’s Home Rule Charter and Texas law.”

-Kleiber’s disputed comment was made in a thread about a meet-and-greet for five candidates.
+Kleiber’s disputed comment was made in a thread about a meet-and-greet for four candidates.

 An illustration for the event showed the candidates in western attire, wearing gun belts with empty holsters, and posts had commented on that detail.